See section 14 of your adoption agreement to determine if the firm elected to allow for loans in the plan.

 - It is a request for a residential loan.

 This is because if any of those factors exist, and the participant requests the loan online or by telephone, then a partially completed promissory loan note will be mailed to the participant, rather than a check being issued.
 The promissory note must be completed by you, and you and the participant will both need to sign it.
 If spousal consent is required, the participant’s spouse must sign and date it in your presence or in the presence of a notary public.
 The loan check will be issued when the completed, signed promissory loan note is returned to the Program.

 By using the Loan Request Form instead, which will already contain the necessary spousal consent, the loan issuance time frame can be reduced.

 To request a loan, the participant must log on to the Program website or calls the Customer Service Center.
 If the request is received by 4:00 p.m.
 ET on a business day, the Program will process the loan on that day (day 1); otherwise, the next business day is day 1.
-On business day 3, the Program will send to the Plan Administrator by overnight delivery the loan check and promissory note (which includes the terms of the loan).
-Upon your receipt of the loan check, you will establish a payroll deduction of the participant’s loan payments in accordance with the terms of the loan.
+On business day 2, the Program will email the loan terms to the Plan Administrator.
+On business day 3, the loan check will be sent by US Mail to the participant at the address of record.
+Upon your receipt of the loan terms, you will establish a payroll deduction of the participant’s loan payments in accordance with the terms of the loan.